“Stripe” payments PCF component (Power Apps)

 Import the managed solution package into the environment as per the usual process.
 As a result, you should get the following:

-Demo canvas Power App
+Demo Canvas Power App

 Set up your Stripe account